tr1ckydev/great.db/DOCUMENTATION.md

 Carry out complex operations easily with lot of options to configure your query.
 All the properties are optional and if an empty object is passed, the entire table is returned in the form of array of rows.

 - options.condition `string`: Any valid javascript expression can be used such as comparing column names with their values using [comparison](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#comparison_operators) or [logical](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#logical_operators) operators.
 See the example below.
+- options.pattern `string`: Search for data in a column, based on a specific pattern.
+[Learn more](https://www.w3schools.com/sql/sql_like.asp).
 - options.fromKeys `keyName[]`: The columns which will be selected specifically.
 - options.unique `boolean`: If `true` then duplicate rows will be ignored.
 (Default is `false`).
 - options.operation: Perform various operations on a selected column.